 If you have any questions or queries about this data please do get in touch with us.

-You can also read a blog post from our CEO Susanna Eastburn MBE, reflecting on these findings here.
+You can also read a blog post from our CEO Susanna Eastburn, reflecting on these findings here.

 In addition to publishing our data, our other work to mark Black History Month includes: